Deploy Pinchy on DigitalOcean

 Under Finalize Details, change the hostname to

 pinchy(or whatever you prefer) and click Create Droplet.
-It’ll be ready in about 30 seconds, but the setup script needs another 5–8 minutes to finish installing everything (DigitalOcean builds tend to be a bit slower than other providers). -
+It’ll be ready in about 30 seconds, but the setup script needs another 1-2 minutes to pull the Pinchy images. -

 Note the IP address